 By researching throughly and linking to external resources (even if it’s other bloggers!) when you don’t know an answer, you build more credibility with your readers than pretending to be an expert.

 Having excellent imagery on your blog sets you up for success in a few ways.
-First, most people simply scan blog posts, and beautiful photos make just as much of an impact as headings.
-Second, beautiful photos sets you up well for potential paid blog posts.
-Because I loaded by blog with beautiful photos early on, I got my first sponsored blog posts at just 2,000 monthly page views.
+First, most people simply skim blog posts, and beautiful photos make just as much of an impact as headings.
+Second, beautiful photos set you up well for potential paid blog posts.
+Because I loaded by blog with images I made early on, I got my first sponsored blog posts at just 2,000 monthly page views (like… for the website total).
 Lastly, having beautiful photos combined with great SEO can be a great lead for people looking to license photos of a specific region or scene.

 Almost all of my photo licensing inquires have come in because my blog lead magazines or travel boards to my photos.